AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 NOTE:

 Please refer to the policy example below.
-Aviatrix recommends our customers to add the ARN(Amazon Resource Name) of your APP-Role (aviatrix-role-app) into the "Resource" section.
-However, we do not recommend specifying any IP addresses such as your Aviatrix-Controller or Aviatrix-Gateway instances under the "Condition" section in order to avoid further unexpected issues.
+Aviatrix recommends our customers to add the ARN (Amazon Resource Name) of your APP-Role (aviatrix-role-app) into the "Resource" section.
+However, we do not recommend specifying any IP addresses such as your Aviatrix-Controller or Aviatrix-Gateway instances under the Condition section in order to avoid further unexpected issues.
 The best practice to specify which of your AWS instances are allowed to operate your AWS resources is to modify the APP-Role (aviatrix-role-app).
-Please see the examples under "APP Role Examples" section of this document.
+Please see the examples under the `"APP Role Examples" <https://docs.aviatrix.com/HowTos/customize_aws_iam_policy.html#when-to-modify-aws-iam-policy-aviatrix-app-role-policy>`_ section of this document.

 Recommended: